Eugene-Damiani/birthday-client/README.md

 - [Deployed API](https://sheltered-lowlands-65291.herokuapp.com)
 - [API Repo](https://github.com/Eugene-Damiani/birthday-api)

+## Set Up & Installation
+1. Fork and clone this repository.
+2. Run npm install, npm install moment --save, and npm install mdbreact.
+3. Checkout to a new branch.
+4. Run the development server with npm start.

 ## User Story

 The user will be able to store friend's birthday and keep track of the gift they want to get them.